Hey hey everybody, it’s Tiffany from Creme de la Crumb here to share some buttery bread goodness with you today!

 - 1 1/2 cups warm water

-- 1 tablespoon sugar
+- 1 tbsp sugar

-- 2 1/4 teaspoons active dry yeast
+- 2 1/4 tsp active dry yeast

-- 2 tablespoons olive oil
+- 2 tbsp olive oil

-- 1 teaspoon salt
+- 1 tsp salt

-- 3 tablespoons butter melted
+- 3 tbsp butter melted

-- 1 tablespoon italian seasoning
+- 1 tbsp Italian seasoning

-- In the bowl of a stand mixer fitted with a paddle attachment, combine water, honey, and yeast.
+In the bowl of a stand mixer fitted with a paddle attachment, combine water, honey, and yeast.
 Let rest for 10 minutes.
 Stir in the oil.

-- Add flour and salt and stir until incorporated.
+Add flour and salt and stir until incorporated.
 Dough should be a little sticky but not wet.
 If the dough is too wet, add additional flour 1 tablespoon at a time until the dough comes together.

 Switch out the paddle attachment for a dough hook and knead for 5 minutes.

-- Drizzle a little bit of olive oil into a large bowl.
+Drizzle a little bit of olive oil into a large bowl.
 Add the dough and toss to coat in the oil.
 Cover and place in a warm place for 30-45 minutes or until the dough has risen to double in size.

 Preheat oven to 400.
 Roll the dough out into a large rectangular shape on a clean flat surface.
 Use a pizza cutter to cut into 14-16 even strips.
 Carefully tie each strip into a knot.
 Grease a baking sheet and place knots in a single layer on the prepared sheet.
 Drizzle with melted butter and sprinkle with Italian seasoning.
 Bake 10-12 minutes until very lightly golden.